Sentiment Analysis with Python NLTK Text Classification

 Natural Language Sentiment Analysis API

 If you'd like to use this thru an API, please see the Sentiment Analysis API Docs.
-And for higher limits and premium API access, signup for Mashape to use the Text-Processing Sentiment API.
+And for higher limits and premium API access, signup for the Mashape Text-Processing API.

 Natural Language Processing Services